 WHAT WE ARE DOING

 Workshops – These are hands-on learning opportunities for men of different ages to learn various skills that broaden their capacity to be assets to their families and communities.
-It could be anything from a day in the woods learning wilderness survival skills, to learning how to frame a wall and window, to how to fix a mower.
+It could be anything from learning how to frame a wall and window, to how to fix a mower.
 See the workshops page for more info and upcoming events.

 WHAT L.A.S.T.
 STANDS FOR